canonical/pebble/docs/reference/cli-commands/start.md

 When starting a service, Pebble executes the service's `command`, and waits 1 second to ensure the command doesn't exit too quickly.

-- If the command doesn't exit within the 1 second window, the start is considered successful.
+- If the command is still running at the end of the 1 second window, the start is considered successful.
-- If the command exits within the 1 second window, Pebble retries the command after a backoff delay of half a second (default value).
-Within the 1 second window, Pebble applies the restart logic described in [Service auto-restart](/reference/service-auto-restart.md).
-You can configure the backoff delay and the auto-restart behaviour according to the service's exit code.
-For more information, see [Layer specification](/reference/layer-specification.md).

-If the service exits after each start attempt within the 1 second window, pebble start exits with an error, regardless of the on-failure value.
+- If the command exits within the 1 second window, Pebble retries the command after a configurable backoff, using the restart logic described in [Service auto-restart](/reference/service-auto-restart.md).
+If one of the started services exits within the 1 second window, `pebble start` prints an appropriate error message and exits with an error.

 ## Examples